M0hammadL/academic-kickstart/content/post/ECCB/index.md

 projects: []
 ---

-I am happy to anound or paper titled [**CONDITIONAL OUT-OF-DISTRIBUTION GENERATION FOR UN-PAIRED DATA USING TRVAE**](https://github.com/theislab/trVAE) is accepted as a highlight talk at [EECB 2020](https://eccb2020.info/) (accept rate 20.19%).
+I am happy to announce or paper titled [**CONDITIONAL OUT-OF-DISTRIBUTION GENERATION FOR UN-PAIRED DATA USING TRVAE**](https://github.com/theislab/trVAE) is accepted as a highlight talk at [EECB 2020](https://eccb2020.info/) (accept rate 20.19%).
 The paper will also be published as a journal article in [Bioinfomatics](https://academic.oup.com/bioinformatics).
 My talk will be on Tuesday, September 8, 2020.
 Looking forward to meet everyone :).